2005 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The inscription “IN GOD WE TRUST” arcs along the top periphery, while “LIBERTY” appears to Lincoln’s left.
 The date “2005” is positioned to the right of the portrait.

-Denver-minted and San Francisco specimens display a small “D” and “S” mintmark directly below the date, while Philadelphia coins bear no mintmark.
+Denver-minted specimens display a small “D” mintmark directly below the date, San Francisco proof coins show an “S,” while Philadelphia coins bear no mintmark — a tradition dating back to when only Philadelphia minted coins.

 The Reverse Of The 2005 Penny

-Frank Gasparro’s Lincoln Memorial design graces the reverse, featuring the iconic Washington D.C. monument in stunning architectural detail.
-The memorial building displays clearly defined columns, steps, and internal structure, with the tiny Lincoln statue visible within the memorial chamber on well-struck examples.
+Frank Gasparro’s Lincoln Memorial design graces the reverse, featuring the iconic Washington D.C. monument in striking architectural detail.
+The memorial building displays clearly defined columns, steps, and internal structure — and on well-struck examples, the tiny Lincoln statue is visible inside the memorial chamber.

 “UNITED STATES OF AMERICA” curves along the top rim, while “ONE CENT” spans the bottom periphery.
 The national motto “E PLURIBUS UNUM” appears in smaller lettering above the memorial’s roofline.